Brunch & Batter

 Milk and chocolate in a small sauce pan.

+Step 2.
 In a small saucepan, heat the milk over medium heat until hot, but not boiling.
 Add the chocolate and whisk until completely melted and smooth.

 Ruby hot chocolate poured into a clear etched mug.

+Step 3.
 Pour the hot chocolate into a mug.

 Ruby hot chocolate in a clear mug on a white surface.

+Step 4.
 Top with whipped cream, marshmallows, or additional ruby chocolate shavings if using.
 Serve immediately.

 Substitutions and variations

-• White Hot Chocolate: For a creamy and sweet option, you can make white hot chocolate using white chocolate chips or bars.
+• White hot chocolate.
+For a creamy and sweet option, you can make white hot chocolate using white chocolate chips or bars.
 It won't have the same pink color, but it will still be delicious.

 Angled view of ruby hot chocolate with whipped cream in a pink floral cup.